 - Super wicked-cool

-In short, just submit those bullet points as a design brief and you’ll be golden.
+In short, simply submit those bullet points as a design brief to your poor graphic designer and you’ll be golden.
 You’re welcome.
 Laterzzzz.